 Knowledgeable homeowners can bleed the lines themselves, or they can get a qualified service company to handle the task.
 The time required to bleed the plumbing lines varies from house to house and system to system.
 In a three-story house, it can take hours to move an air bubble through a system—or it may only take a few minutes.

 Many professionals charge a base service fee to investigate radiator issues to cover their diagnosis time, travel time, labor and business overhead.
 Pros can help with leaking radiators, funky noises, radiators that aren't heating or radiators that are getting too hot.
 Here are two examples of services fees:

-Wallin Heating and Cooling in Chicago, Illinois: $85 to cover travel, the site visit and the first hour of labor
+- A Thumbtack pro in Chicago, Illinois: $85 to cover travel, the site visit and the first hour of labor